vanakenm/making-software-product/contents.md

 ### Fixed price

 * Looks like a good idea
-* Almost impossible for all but the simplest (= shortest) projects
+* Almost impossible for all but the simplest (= shortest) project
+* Require very detailed specification
 * Risky: Who decide if/when it is "done"?
-* Require very detailed specification
 * Risky (2): Who can say it's per the specification or not?

 ---